gladuz/pet-disease-recognition/README.md

 After running the code, the user will be prompted to select a folder.
 Please select the `01.데이터` present in the directory of the dataset (refer to the dataset directory tree above).
 After selecting the folder, the script will automatically extract and create the `.txt` files of the labels with their respective images.

 ## Missing image data
-While generating the YOLO labels, we noticed that the following images were missing from directory : `A3_태선화_과다색소침착`
+While generating the YOLO labels, we noticed that the following images were missing from the directory `A3_태선화_과다색소침착`:

 `IMG_D_A3_112794`
 `IMG_D_A3_112826`